 For this assignment you will make the first draft of your Learning Pod/Group’s Interactive Learning Resource available to your classmates for review.
-You must have the draft ready by June 19, 2024 so that other Learning Pod/Groups have time to review it by June 23, 2024.
 Like all assignments in this course it will take the form of a blog post in a WordPress site that belongs to someone in your group.
-One group member will then submit a link to the blog post to Assignment 2 on Brightspace.
+One group member will then submit a link to the blog post to Interactive Learning Resource Peer Review Assignment folder on Brightspace.

-Please review the Generative AI policy for this assignment.
+Please review the AI policy for this assignment.

 During this review, each Learning Pod/Group will act as beta testers for another groups’ Interactive Learning Resource.
 You will work through the resource as learners and make notes for the group who created the resource so that they may improve the design prior to submitting it.
 This week is an opportunity for you to provide some substantive formative feedback.
 You will share a link to your feedback blog post with your instructor as 15% of your final grade.
 Only one member of your Learning Pod/Group needs to submit the link.
 You will also need to share a link to your review in the sign up sheet so that the Learning Pod/Group receiving it can access your input.